Electric Ferro-Axial Moment as Nanometric Rotator and Source of Longitudinal Spin Current

-where $\bm{X}^{(3)}=(X_{3u}, X_{3v})$ is represented by the linear combination of the spherical harmonics, $Y_{31}$ and $Y_{3-1}$~\cite{Hayami_PhysRevB.98.165110}.
+where $\bm{X}^{(3)}=(X_{3u}, X_{3v})$ for $\bm{X}=\bm{Q}, \bm{T}$ is represented by the linear combination of the spherical harmonics, $Y_{31}$ and $Y_{3-1}$~\cite{Hayami_PhysRevB.98.165110}.
 As the octupole $(X_{3u}, X_{3v})$ belongs to the same irreducible representation as that of the dipole $(X_{x}, X_{y})$, the same discussion holds as the case of the ET dipole.
-Among the 122 magnetic point groups, $\braket{G_z}$ and $\braket{G^\alpha_z}$ become nonzero for 43 magnetic point groups without the vertical mirror symmetry~\cite{comment_PG}.
+Among the 122 magnetic point groups, $\braket{\hat{G}_z}$ and $\braket{\hat{G}^\alpha_z}$ become nonzero for 43 magnetic point groups without the vertical mirror symmetry~\cite{comment_PG}.
+Hereafter, we omit the hat symbol for operators for notational simplicity.

 {\it Lattice model.---} To discuss the effect of the ET moment microscopically, we analyze a specific lattice model on the square lattice with five $d$ orbitals.
 Let us start from the tight-binding model under the point group $D_{\rm 4h}$ preserving the vertical mirror symmetry, whose Hamiltonian is given by